-- As the amplitude of an electromagnetic wave increases so does the overall distance between any peak and the next trough.
+- When the amplitude of an electromagnetic wave increases, the overall distance between any peak and the next trough also increases.

 - The greater the amplitude of a wave, the more energy it carries.

 - The quantity of energy carried by an electromagnetic wave is proportional to the amplitude squared.